flowck/firmino.work/src/source/_posts/Some-views-on-generic-functions-typescript.md

 ## My last thoughts

 From my own experience, investing time learning the different ways to apply generics on functions, classes, interfaces, and types is helping me write better Typescript code, and the more I learn about it, the more I know where and how to replace the dirty **anys** on TS code.

 ## References

+Please read the references I used on my personal studies:

 * [Typescript Handbook: Generics](https://www.typescriptlang.org/docs/handbook/generics.html)
 * [Typescript built-in generics](https://fettblog.eu/typescript-built-in-generics/)
 * [Typescript generics tutorial - Ben Awad](https://www.youtube.com/watch?v=nViEqpgwxHE)
 * [Busy TypeScript Developer’s Guide to Advanced TypeScript by Ted Neward](https://www.youtube.com/watch?v=wD5WGkOEJRs)

+## Cover by

 * [Cover by Miguel A. Amutio](https://unsplash.com/photos/V6SR_VvxAQ0)